A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Case studies

+The pseudocode for the proposed system is summarized in Algorithm \ref{alg:GNC}.
+In the pseudocode, we first initialize the parameters and environments (Line 1).
+Then, as long as the ship is not at the destination, the code enters the \textit{while} loop, which includes optimal waypoints selection, path generation, and maneuvering control (Lines 2-18).
+Lines 2-11 ensures that once the ship reaches a waypoint $\mathbf{WP}_k$, it finds the optimal next waypoint $\mathbf{WP}_{k+1}$ (Lines 3-4) and calculates the control points for path generation (Lines 5-9).
+Note that we only find the next waypoint, instead of all subsequent waypoints leading to the destination.
+Finally, we apply maneuvering control law and update the ship states (Lines 12-17).

 Simulations are performed on the control design model of the CyberShip Enterprise I (CSEI).
 Six simulation cases are designed to test the proposed methods, including overtaking, head-on, crossing, and complex situations.
 The first two simulations show the results when all vessels are guided by the stream-function algorithm presented in this paper.
 In the last four simulations, all obstacles have constant speeds following straight-line trajectories, without COLREGs compliance.
-The results show that the proposed method is able to guide a marine vessel to its target with both collision avoidance and COLREGs compliance in dynamic and complex situations.
+The results show that the proposed method is able to guide a marine vessel to its destination with both collision avoidance and COLREGs compliance in dynamic and complex situations.
 Therefore, we demonstrate in two simulation cases that the proposed method has the following features: \begin{enumerate} \item COLREGs Compliance: Maneuvering own ship and target ships where all these apply our COLREG-compliant algorithm. \item Obstacle Avoidance: Anti-collision maneuvers of own ship in environment with moving obstacles that all have constant velocity vectors (not obeying COLREGs). \end{enumerate}

-The data for obstacles are listed in tables \ref{Obstacle_para_1} and \ref{Obstacle_para_2}, where each row of the matrices represents the parameters for an obstacle in $x-$ and $y-$directions, respectively.
+The data for obstacles are listed in Table \ref{Obstacle_para_1} and Table \ref{Obstacle_para_2}, where each row of the matrices represents the parameters in $x$- and $y$-directions, respectively, for an obstacle as indexed in figures \ref{Result_intelligent_1} - \ref{Result_v_complex2}.
 The matrices for CSEI are given in \cite{CSE1}.
 The vehicle dynamics is taken into account by the entire system during the path generation and control design.